NearHuscarl/flutter_login/README.md

 ## Examples

-You can view the complete example in the [example project] which is the resulted of the gif above
+You can view the complete example in the [example project] which resulted in the gif above

 ### Basic example